-Thank you to Algonquin Young Readers for providing me with this book in exchange for my honest opinion, and for allowing me to join the blog tour.
-African Icons is available now.
+Thank you to Algonquin Young Readers for allowing me to join in on this book tour and for providing me with The Ogress and the Orphans in exchange for my honest opinion.
+This book is available for purchase now.

 Sometimes you read a book and think, “Oh, what an entertaining and fun book!”

 Sometimes you think, “This is an important book, a book that says something.”